 The Gaia hypothesis is used to explain why some of the Earth’s systems remain so stable.
 Atmospheric temperatures, for example, stay within a narrow range, in spite of the fact that the sun is getting bigger and hotter.
 Also, the salt content of the oceans remains within a narrow range, even though minerals are being added to the ocean all the time.

 There are limits to a system’s self-regulating capability.
 The control mechanisms can be overwhelmed.
 For example, if a person’s body is subject to high temperatures and high humidity for too long a time, the person will eventually die of heat stroke.
 Similarly, the Gaia control mechanisms will finally be overwhelmed.
 There will come a time when the sun’s heat becomes so intense that the Earth’s temperature control mechanism will break down, and the oceans will boil away.
 But that fate lies millions of years in the future.

 One way in which the Earth's control mechanisms work is through evolution.
 Margulis and Sagan suggested that evolution is not a process in which species develop in a competitive manner, and in which the most successful drive out those which fail to adapt to changing conditions.
 Instead, they postulate that evolution is a symbiotic process in which species develop together to ensure the overall health of Gaia.

 . . . life is not surrounded by a passive environment to which it has accustomed itself.
 Rather, life creates and reshapes its own environment.

-The rationalist explanation of the Gaia hypothesis is to assume that the Earth follows deterministic scientific laws.
-Like the human body, the Earth is a complex super-organism.
-But there is no need for the Earth to have a will or a consciousness.
-Indeed, this point of view suggests that there is no need for the Gaia Hypothesis at all.
+The rationalist or deterministic explanation of the Gaia hypothesis is to assume that the Earth follows deterministic scientific laws.
+Like the human body the Earth is a complex super-organism.
+But there is no need for the Earth to have purpose or consciousness.

 A + B ↔ C + D